Yokai-2510/US-Stocks-Backtest-/README.md

 ## Execution

 - Run the `filter_stocks.py` script to generate reports for ADX-ranked filtered stocks.
-- Use the filtered stocks in the `backtest_stock.py` script to backtest a single stock.
+It will contain the list of ADX ranked stocks for the date mnetioned in the script .
+- To backtest a single stock , run the  `backtest_stock.py` .
+It will automatically generate and save reports and also open up a browser tab with the reports.
-- The results will be saved in the `reports` folder.
+- All the reports will be saved in the `reports` folder for both the `backtest_stock.py` and `filter_stocks.py` script .
+- Both the scripts will have easily editable configurations like start data , end date etc .

 ## Reports include:
   - **HTML report**